How V8 Takes Out the Trash: A Practical Look at JavaScript Garbage Collection

 // ... later ...

 V8 solves this with write barriers.
-Every time your code writes a reference into an object, V8 checks: did we just store a young pointer in an old object?
-If so, it records that reference in a remembered set.
+Every time a reference is written into an object, V8 checks whether a young pointer was stored in an old object.
+If so, it records the reference in a remembered set.
 During scavenging, the remembered set is treated as additional roots.

-This is a bookkeeping cost, but it's worth it — scanning a small remembered set is vastly cheaper than scanning the entire old heap.
+Scanning a small remembered set is much cheaper than scanning the entire old heap.

-Understanding V8's GC makes memory leaks easier to reason about.
-A "leak" in a garbage-collected language just means you're accidentally keeping references alive.
+A "leak" in a garbage-collected language means we are accidentally keeping references alive.
 Common culprits:

 // 1.
 Forgotten event listeners